wp-plugins/pilotpress/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Added new PilotPress text widget to allow merge codes to merge easily and without any extra modifications to your theme.

 = 1.8.0 =
 * Decreased page load times and login times dramatically by defferring several database calls to only when you need them instead of every page load.
-* Fixed issue with ONTRAPORT merge codes not merging properly when the name had html entities.
+* Fixed issue with ONTRAPORT merge codes not merging properly when the name had html entitites.
 * Fixed issue with the Customer Center not properly displaying after closing the browser and you logged in through the Remember Me option.

 = 1.7.7 =